 The draft Plan considers and responds to the local landscape including views, creeks and environmentally sensitive vegetation.
 New homes will be located close to open space and enjoy views of local and neighbourhood parks as well as existing bushland around the periphery of the precinct.
 Conserving koala habitat areas and corridors is important throughout the Wilton Growth Area to ensure protection of local koala colonies in Wollondilly.
 Care will be taken to manage the boundary between conservation land (including koala habitats) and urban development.

 Land around the periphery of the precinct contains bushfire prone vegetation.
 385 hectares of environmental significant lands will be protected in an environmental conservation zone.
 Most of this land falls under the proposed environmental conservation zone, so is unsuitable for development.
 The precinct will generally have perimeter roads next to bushland that will help protect developed areas against bushfires.
 An asset protection zone (APZ) will be put in place to help manage bushfire risk.

-We will be in touch with you again in regard to the plans for Wilton New Town and will keep you updated as plans progress for your community in the Wilton Growth Area.
+We will be in touch with you again in regard to the plans for North Wilton and will keep you updated as plans progress for your community in the Wilton Growth Area.